Mister-Meeseeks/subcmd/README.md

 The command tree is just a normal filesystem directory.
 Any sub-directory is a composite of subcommand based on that directory's contents.
 Any executable file in a terminal subcommand.
 Subcommands can be arbitrarily nested.
-For example consider that `pop` is an exectuable inside the following path inside the command tree
+For example, say `pop` is an exectuable inside the command tree at the following path:
-directory:

     [cmdTree root]/snap/crackle/pop